 Figures C-AR-1a through C-AR-1j show the Agricultural Resources in the ten SubAreas of the Sonoma County Coast.
 Table C-AR-1 lists the area of agricultural land categories by SubArea.
 The percentage of the total land area for each Subarea for land categories is also provided.
 Prime Farmland, Farmland of Statewide Importance, and Unique Farmland do not occur on the Sonoma County Coast.
 Grazing Land and Farmland of Local Importance occupy about 25,986 and 2,155 acres of the Coast, respectively.
 Grazing Land occurs in all SubAreas except The Sea Ranch North.
 The largest acreage and highest percentage of Grazing Land are in the Bodega Bay and Valley Ford SubAreas, respectively.
 Farmland of Local Importance is located in all ten SubAreas.
-The largest acreage and highest percentage of Farmland of Local Importance is located in all ten SubAreas.
-The largest acreage and highest percentage of Farmland of Local Importance is located in all ten SubAreas.
+The largest acreage and highest percentage of Farmland of Local Importance are in the Salt Point and The Sea Ranch North SubAreas, respectively.

 Farmland of Local Importance is farmland other than Prime Farmland, Farmland of Statewide Importance, or Unique Farmland.
 Farmland of Local Importance is either currently producing crops, has the capability of production, or is used for the production of confined livestock, but does not meet the criteria of Prime Farmland, Farmland of Statewide Importance, or Unique Farmland.
 This land may be important to the local economy due to its productivity or value, as defined by each county's local advisory committee and adopted by its Board of Supervisors.
+(How will this committee be constituted so as not to favor wine industry?)
 Authority to adopt or to recommend changes to the category of Farmland of Local Importance rests with the Board of Supervisors in each county.
-In Sonoma County, Farmland of Local Importance includes inland hay producing areas and lands which are classified as having the capability for producing locally important crops such as grapes, corn, etc., but may not be planted at the present time.
+(NO, the Board of Supervisors must have ministerial rules and not have this be discretionary) In Sonoma County, Farmland of Local Importance includes inland hay producing areas and lands which are classified as having the capability for producing locally important crops such as grapes, corn, etc., but may not be planted at the present time.
 An example of these areas is the coastal lands from Fort Ross to Stewarts Point.
 Table C-AR-2 lists the locations of Farmland of Local Importance by SubArea on the Sonoma County Coast.
 Appendix AR-A provides parcel specific information.